goalgorilla/drupal_social/readme.md

 # Contribute #
 Contribute to Open Social?
 Checkout our [Contribution to Open Social](https://github.com/goalgorilla/drupal_social/wiki/Contributing-to-Open-Social) section on out github wiki

 Do you want to join us in this effort?
 We are welcoming your [feedback](http://goalgorilla.github.io/drupal_social/prototype.html), (development) time and/or financial support.
-For feedback we will use [Drupal.org](https://www.drupal.org/project/social) for other questions or suggestions please contact taco@goalgorilla.com.
+For feedback, questions or suggestions you can use [Drupal.org](https://www.drupal.org/project/social).

 If you find any issues feel free to file a bug report in the [issue queue](https://www.drupal.org/project/issues/social).